DataDog/chaos-controller/README.md

 * [FAQ](docs/faq.md)
 * [Contributing](#contributing)

-## What is the chaos-fi-controller
+## What is the chaos-fi-controller?

 The controller was created to facilitate automation requirements in [chaos-engineering][].